thies/lindenthal.eu/_posts/2026-03-20-consistency.md

 What unsettles me is not the specific oversimplification itself, but what it reveals about the argument as a whole, because if the part I understand does not hold up particularly well, it becomes difficult to assume that the parts I do not understand are any more robust.

-Coherence, after all, is not the same as depth, and sometimes it only reflects the fact that I did not know enough to see where it might come apart.